Chapter 0: Intro - Yamaha USA

 EX-1, EX-2

-Designed for stage performances, the GX-1 had been endowed with a considerably large analog-synthesizer system which, from the perspective of size as well as cost, was clearly not suited to instruments intended for homes and studios.
-Accordingly, development of a new tone generator that leveraged the benefits of fast-evolving digital technologies without compromising sound quality and expressivity proceeded at high speed in parallel with our work on the GX-1.
+Designed for stage performances, the GX-1 had been endowed with a considerably large analog-synthesizer system which, from the perspective of size, as well as cost, was clearly not suited for home and studio use.
+Accordingly, development of a new tone generator that leveraged the benefits of fast-evolving digital technologies without compromising sound quality and expressive possibilities proceeded at high speed in parallel with our work on the GX-1.
 The resulting Pulse Analog Synthesis System (PASS) was an analog-digital hybrid first used in the EX-1 and EX-2 of 1977.
-Staying true to the Living Sound design concept that had been so successful in the GX-1, PASS achieved rich, luscious sounds using a pair of tone generators—specifically, a flute tone (or “organ sound”) generator and an orchestra tone generator, which could produce violin, piano, and other sounds that change over time.
-These two tone generators could also be layered on top of one another for sound creation, and the ability of the EX Electones to shift the octave of the orchestral voices provided for even more flexibility and creativity in sound sculpting.
-Furthermore, a celeste effect could layer two flute voices or two orchestral voices to produce richer, deeper sounds.
+Staying true to the success of the Living Sound design concept in the GX-1, PASS achieved rich, luscious sounds using a pair of tone generators—specifically, a flute tone (or “organ sound”) generator and an orchestra tone generator which could produce violin, piano, and other sounds that changed over time.
+These two-tone generators could also be layered on top of one another for sound creation.
+The ability of the EX Electones to shift the octave of the orchestral voices provided even more flexibility and creativity in sculpting sound.
+Furthermore, a “celeste” effect layered two flute voices or two orchestral voices to produce richer, deeper sounds.
 What’s more, the EX-1 and EX-2 were also equipped with filters—a key part of any serious synthesizer—allowing users to take a synth-like approach to sound creation.

 All of this was made possible by new chips that we developed specifically for tone generators.
 Thanks to this innovation, Yamaha could now produce instruments that were more compact, offered greater functionality, and were cheaper to manufacture than ever before.
 The resulting PASS tone generators were mainly used for Electones, notably the new C Series of 1978 that sold more than any other model in the history of these instruments.